bigeasy/cadence/README.md

 nested.

 Looping in Cadence is performed by defining a sub-cadence, then invoking the function that is returned by the sub-cadence definition.
+We'll call this the **looper function**.
 If you **do not invoke** the function, Cadence will start the sub-cadence for you when your step returns and run the sub-cadence once.
 If you **do invoke** the function, Cadence will run the sub-cadence as a loop.

+You can create `while` loops, `do...while` loops, stepped loops and `forEach` loops using the looper function.

 ### Endless Loops

 If you invoke without arguments, you will invoke an endless loop.
 You terminate the loop using the `step(error, result)` explicit return.

+Calling `looper()`.

 ```javascript
 cadence(function (step) {